 Though it is often overlooked in lieu of the capital of Lisbon or the sun-soaked coast of the Algarve, Porto is becoming more and more popular for tourists and there are numerous accommodation options to choose from.
 If you’re looking for a place to stay in Porto, check out these suggestions:

-Oporto Invictus Hostel – If you’re travelling solo or in Portugal on a budget, then this eco-friendly hostel is a great choice for you.
-They have a handful of dorm and private rooms available, a central location, great common areas for meeting other travellers, and breakfast included in the nightly rate.
+Hostel One Ribeira – If you’re travelling solo or in Portugal on a budget, then this hostel is a great choice for you.
+They have a handful of dorm and private rooms available, a central location, great common areas for meeting other travellers, and a helpful staff to make your stay a great one.
 Click here to see their availability

 House of Artists – This boutique hotel is a great option if you are looking for a comfortable and stylish place to stay in Porto.
 Centrally located within walking distance of all of Porto’s main sites, each room is equipped with a kitchenette and a great breakfast is also included.
 Click here to see their availability